Keep your next party fuss-free with these easy cucumber canapés, a simple yet elegant appetizer ready in minutes with just four ingredients.

 How to Make Cucumber Canapés

-Step 1: Trim the ends off of the cucumber.
+Step 1: Trim the ends off the cucumber.
 Peel alternating strips to create a striped effect.
 Cut into ½ slices.

 Step 2: Top each cucumber slice with basil, a dollop of cheese spread, sun-dried tomatoes, and flaky sea salt.
 Serve.